suchanek/proteusPy/README.md

 implements ``Move``, ``Roll``, ``Yaw``, ``Pitch`` and ``Turn`` for movement in a three-dimensional space.
 The DisulfideBond class implements the protein structure stabilizing element known as a Disulfide Bond.
-This is used to perform an analysis of proteins contained in the RCSB protein data bank.
+This is used to perform an analysis of over 292,000 disulfide bonds contained in 32,xxx proteins contained in the RCSB protein data bank.

 Eric G. Suchanek, PhD.
 suchanek@mac.com